2022-2025 Events & Things

 Question No. 1: What do they need to know about building and running the company that isn’t taught in school?

 Jack Derby, President of Derby Management, co-founder and General Partner of Converge Venture Partners, a Mass High Tech All-Star, and past chairman of Common Angels, the MIT Enterprise Forum and the Association of Corporate Growth.
-A Professor of the Practice at Tufts of Marketing, and of "The Art & Science of Sales".
-Director of the Tufts Entrepreneurship Center and the Cummings Family Professor of Entrepreneurship at Tufts.
-MIT Lecturer in Management in Engineering in Marketing and in Business Planning
+A Professor at Tufts in Marketing & Sales, and founder of the Derby Entrepreneurship Center at Tufts.
+Jack continues as a senior lecturer at MIT where he has taught for 22 years.

 “In my years of coaching, running and venture investing in technology companies, I have never had a company fail because the technology did not work.
 Sure, there were twists and turns, but ultimately it got worked out.
 Having said that, I have seen plenty of companies fail, and they primarily failed due to weak management, and specifically CEOs who did not hire people better than themselves in their own respective specialties.